Yan Gomes Player Props: Cubs vs. Red Sox

 - Gomes is hitting .262 with four doubles, eight home runs and nine walks.

-- In 12.5% of his games this year, he has homered, and 4% of his trips to the plate.
+- In 12.5% of his games this season, he has homered, and 4% of his trips to the plate.

-- In 39.3% of his games this year, Gomes has driven in at least one run.
-In six of those games (10.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.
+- Gomes has an RBI in 22 of 56 games this year, with multiple RBI in six of them.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored a run in 21 games this year, with multiple runs four times.
+- He has scored in 37.5% of his games this season, with two or more runs scored in 7.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.